 Hiring Postdoctoral Research Fellow

 The Lee Kum Sheung Center for Health and Happiness seeks applications for a Postdoctoral Research Fellow to conduct relevant research and work with the Center Director and team on scientific and programmatic initiatives.
-The Postdoctoral Research Fellow should have a primary interest that aligns with the Center’s mission to build a rigorous and interdisciplinary science of positive health, happiness, and well-being with a focus on health equity, and to translate the science to influence practice and policy.
-They should have experience conducting research that seeks to understand well-being in the broadest sense including the interconnections between social, psychological, and physical health.
-Other areas of interest for the Center include the measurement of well-being and the translation of scientific findings to influence public health practice and policy.
+The Postdoctoral RThe Lee Kum Sheung Center for Health and Happiness in the Department of Social and Behavioral Sciences at the Harvard T.H.
+Chan School of Public Health seeks a Postdoctoral Research Fellow to advance innovative research on social well-being and digital well-being.
+The Center is dedicated to building a rigorous and interdisciplinary science of positive health, happiness, and well-being, with a focus on health equity, and to translate the science to influence practice and policy.
+The Center aims to shift public health from a predominantly deficit-based model toward an asset-based approach that promotes complete physical, mental, and especially social well-being for all, regardless of racial, socioeconomic, political, or geographic circumstances.

-The Postdoctoral Research Fellow will work closely with and report to Dr. Vish Viswanath, Center Director.
-They will receive an annual evaluation of progress and will be supported in their career development.
-This is a one-year appointment, renewable for up to two additional years contingent upon performance—quality and impact of contributions and collaborations in service of the Center’s mission—and funding.
+The Postdoctoral Research Fellow will report to the Center Director, Dr. Vish Viswanath.
+This is a one-year appointment, renewable for up to two additional years contingent upon performance—including the quality and impact of contributions and collaborations in support of the Center’s mission—and the availability of funding.
+The Fellow will receive an annual performance review.

 Duties & Responsibilities